int13h/squert/README.md

 6) Create a mysql user account with readonly access to sguildb (what you set in step 3):

-`mysql -N -B --user=root --password=toor -e "GRANT SELECT ON sguildb.* TO 'readonly'@'localhost' IDENTIFIED BY 'apassword';"`
+`mysql -N -B --user=root -p -e "GRANT SELECT ON sguildb.* TO 'readonly'@'localhost' IDENTIFIED BY 'apassword';"`

 7) Give this user privileges to the ip2c table:

-`mysql -N -B --user=root --password=toor -e "GRANT ALL PRIVILEGES ON sguildb.ip2c TO 'readonly'@'localhost';"`
+`mysql -N -B --user=root -p -e "GRANT ALL PRIVILEGES ON sguildb.ip2c TO 'readonly'@'localhost';"`

 8) Give this user privileges to the mappings table:

-`mysql -N -B --user=root --password=toor -e "GRANT ALL PRIVILEGES ON sguildb.mappings TO 'readonly'@'localhost';"`
+`mysql -N -B --user=root -p -e "GRANT ALL PRIVILEGES ON sguildb.mappings TO 'readonly'@'localhost';"`

 9) Give this user privileges to the filters table:

-`mysql -N -B --user=root --password=toor -e "GRANT INSERT,UPDATE,DELETE ON sguildb.filters TO 'readonly'@'localhost';"`
+`mysql -N -B --user=root -p -e "GRANT INSERT,UPDATE,DELETE ON sguildb.filters TO 'readonly'@'localhost';"`

 10) Now populate the ip2c table: